mayo-nesso/mayo-nesso.github.io/content/blog/2024/09/metaballs/index.md

 >}}

 In the case of a single element, there's nothing very interesting to see.</br>
-But when two bodies get close, their respective semi-transparent borders will join forces to 'saturate' the alpha channel until they reach the threshold that indicates that we have to draw *something* on screen.
+But when two bodies get close, their respective semi-transparent borders will join forces to 'saturate' the alpha channel until they reach the threshold that indicates that we have to draw *something* on the screen.

 {{< figure
     src="imgs/5_close.png"